 Some firms have created ‘wellbeing platforms’; breaking areas down into mental wellbeing, physical wellbeing, thought leadership and combining childcare with homeworking, inviting staff to contribute.

 Training & upskilling.
-Many employers took the opportunity in lockdown to train and upskill their teams using the online resources, (Microsoft Excel topped the list of training courses taken during the pandemic).
+Remember when Microsoft Excel topped the list of online training courses taken during the pandemic.
 Continuing training programs, and promotions, when staff are homeworking is good for morale, and for moving forward.

 Additional homeworking resources